Information compiled by Esther O’Moore Donohoe and Chris Jones

 For those travelling from outside Dublin, the National Transport Authority asks that you pre-book your train or bus ticket or private coach.

 If you are planning on using your car to access Dublin City on Sunday, then be aware that diversions, road closures and restrictions will be in place on a number of routes.
+A full list of formal closures can be found here, and there’s an at-a-glance map below (click to enlarge).
+Rolling restrictions will be in place during the day as Pope Francis visits a number of locations in Dublin city centre.

 Allow ample time for any journey and make plans accordingly.
 Do not leave it until the day of the event to plan your trip.
 Expect congestion on all routes during the visit.